prasoon0909/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 {% hint style="warning" %}
 In newer versions of React Native, you may encounter issues when running `npx react-native run-ios` due to a known issue in the React Native CLI, which you can check [here](https://github.com/facebook/react-native/issues/35917).
 To address this problem, follow these steps:
-1. Navigate to the `/ios` directory.
+1. Navigate to the `ios` directory.
 2. Run `pod install`.
 3. Afterward, run `npx react-native run-ios`.
 {% endhint %}